thecodingmachine/react-native-boilerplate/documentation/blog/2020-04-19-React-Native-Boilerplate-3.0.0.md

 This project is a Redux-toolkit wrapper (yes... it's obvious 😅) used to write less code regarding classic CRUD operations.
 Redux-toolkit provide a lot of abstraction for async operations, but we always have to create a `loading` and `error` state and associated reducers.
-Redux-toolkit-wrapper abstract this async operations.
-For a classic *"fetch one user"* operation all you need to add these files :
+Redux-toolkit-wrapper abstract these async operations.
+For a classic *"fetch one user"* operation all you need is adding these files :

 ```javascript title="src/Store/User/FetchOne.js"
 import {